 - Paper Structure

 These are the only residential components.
-Most students complete the Diploma part-time within two years, although it is possible to complete it sooner.
+Most students complete the Diploma part-time within two to three years, although it is possible to complete it sooner.

 - Teaching Arrangements